liftoff/HumanInput/README.rst

 Pan events enabled by default
   Pan events are enabled by default but can be disabled by removing 'pan' from the 'listenEvents' setting.

-If anyone wants to assist, the following touch event types are in the TODO list (not yet implemented):
+If anyone wants to assist, the following multitouch event types are in the TODO list (not yet implemented):

 .. code-block:: javascript